We work hard to ensure that the children we serve have strong and professionally supported matches.

 Jessica Whatley began serving as the Chief Development Officer in 2015 for Big Brothers Big Sisters after serving as the Director of Public Relations and Marketing from 2013 to 2015.
-Jessica graduated from Auburn University Montgomery in 2008 with a degree in Human Resource Management.
-Jessica has a long history in the non-profit sector.
-Prior to joining BBBS, Jessica worked with the Gift of Life Foundation in Montgomery, as the Director of Growing Our Own Youth and before that she was a Prevention Educator with the Family Sunshine Center in Montgomery.
+Jessica graduated from Auburn University Montgomery with a degree in Business Administration.
+Prior to joining BBBS, Jessica worked with the Gift of Life Foundation and the Family Sunshine Center in Montgomery.
 Jessica is also a member of the Association of Fundraising Professionals currently serves as a Board Member for the Trussville City Schools Foundation.
 She is married to her husband, Chris, and they have two sons, Hutton and Mills.
 Jessica has been matched with Little Sister, Kaydn, since 2013.

 Director of Public Relations & Marketing

 Brooke McKinley serves as the Director of Public Relations & Marketing.
-She started with Big Brothers Big Sisters of Greater Birmingham in March of 2015.
+She began working with Big Brothers Big Sisters of Greater Birmingham in March of 2015.
 She is a graduate of the University of Montevallo where she majored in Social Work.
-Prior to joining Big Brothers Big Sisters Brooke worked as the Development & Community Engagement Coordinator at the Community Food Bank of Central Alabama.
-She has a passion for working in the nonprofit sector and enjoys helping improve the community around her.
+She has worked for nonprofits for the seven years, and has a passion for helping improve the community around her.
 She is a member of the Public Relations Council of Alabama and the Birmingham chapter of Young Nonprofit Professionals.
 She volunteers as a Big Sister and has been matched with her Little Sister Britney for one year.
 She lives in Alabaster with her husband Evan and their cat, Posey.

 Shelby County Program Director